-Swimming is not only a great exercise to boost physical strength and endurance, but it can also help improve one’s mental health and confidence – all whilst having fun.
+Swimming is not only a great exercise to boost physical strength and endurance, but it can also help improve one’s mental health and confidence – all whilst having fun with the right swimming lesson.
 There are many reasons which motivate children to learn how to swim: it could be an upcoming trip to the beach, a swimming competition at school or a way to be more active.

 Learning how to swim is not all about mastering different strokes, it is also about getting to know good water safety practices and the joy of being in a different element.
 To help you find the right swimming lessons for your child, you may wish to consider four key factors.